PythonForMatlabProgrammers/PythonForMatlabProgrammers/docs/03-Control-Structures.md

 ```python
 >>> d = {x: (float(d[x]) if d[x]*0 == 0 else d[x]) for x in d.keys()}
 ```

+List comprehensions are a powerful feature of the Python language.
+They are memory efficient, fast, and terse.

 # Iterables and Iterators